 The average altitude of Coonoor is about 1,850 meters (6,070 feet) above sea level.
-Due to the high altitude, the place features a subtropical highland climate, thereby offers pleasant weather throughout the year.
+Due to the high altitude, the place features a subtropical highland climate, thereby offering pleasant weather throughout the year.
 In average, temperature in winter varies from 5-15 oC (lowest: ~0 oC, highest: ~20 oC) and summer temperature fluctuates between 16-26 oC (lowest: ~14 oC, highest: ~29 oC).

 Best Places to visit in Coonoor

 Coonoor is a small place but full of engaging activities.
-If you are willing to cover every visiting place in Coonoor, you have stayed there for 3 days, though most tourists skip Coonoor and run towards Ooty.
+If you are willing to cover every visiting place in Coonoor, you have stayed there for 3 days, though most tourists skip Coonoor and head towards Ooty.